The Richys, Recognizing Excellence in Salesforce Enablement

 Congratulations to Salesforce.com’s Chatter on being named the first Richy.
 You can learn more about the product here.

-If you want to suggest a great product for our review, email me at email@example.com.
+If you want to suggest a great product for our review, email us at firstname.lastname@example.org.

 Sales Organization Change Checklist